-A high media presence often creates complexity, worry, panic and unnecessary anxiety.
 We are grappling with a new virus that is spreading quickly and can have a poor outcome for some vulnerable members of society.
 Currently, there is no treatment for the virus and no vaccine is likely to be available until 2021, so it’s important to take precautions and reduce your risk.

 Tips to Manage Risk and Impact to Those Around You

 Get the Facts

 - Know the facts and keep your relative risk in perspective.

 - Avoid using unsubstantiated reference sources like social media or unverified news sites.
 Refer to the WHO’s guidance on workplace safety and preparedness and other verified sources listed below.

 - The best method of prevention is to wash your hands regularly, especially at work and in public places.
 Avoid hand to mouth and hand to nose contact and take extra precaution after being in shared spaces.
 Evidence shows that these simple actions can reduce your risk considerably.

 - Keep fit and well — get regular exercise, stay hydrated, eat well and aim for 7-9 hours of sleep per night.

 - If you do develop symptoms, call, but do not visit, your local doctor and get tested.